 - Line up 8–12 tapers (depending on table length) in a straight row.

-Bonus touch: Sprinkle a few glass tea lights between the tapers for layered sparkle.
+One bonus touch: sprinkle a few glass tea lights between the tapers for layered sparkle.
 It reads “wintry” without shouting “holiday.”

 10. Window Sill Forest: Tiny Candles, Big Mood